Skip to main content

 }

 Now that we have authentication and authorization on the backend, let's look at the frontend.
-In our example, we expect the user to have a cryptographic key pair managed in the Metamask wallet application.
+In our example, we expect the user to have a cryptographic key pair managed in the Metamask wallet app.
 We'll use the Chromia FT4 typescript library to integrate with Metamask and allow users to authenticate themselves.

 We need some JavaScript to allow users to connect their Metamask wallet to our dapp frontend, and log in if the Metamask key is known.